victoria-jones/recipe-app-api/README.md

 ## Test Database
 This project uses a specific database for testing.
 Every time a test is run the database is wiped clean (this happens by default).

+# DRF Spectacular
+This project uses DRF Spectacular to automate building the API documentation.
+This tool auto generates a schema that will be read/used by Swagger to create human readable documentation.
+The documentation can be reached by going to the extension in the browser: `/api/docs`